Can Penetration Tests Actually Help Overcome the Cybersecurity Crisis?

 What is the estimated business value for conducting Penetration Tests?

-In some cases where data security is a significant concern, Penetration Testing could be a key aspect of the security testing strategy.
-It can be a costly affair, too.
+In some cases where the data security is a major concern, Penetration Testing could be a key aspect of the security testing strategy.
+It can be a costly affair too.
 Hence, it is important to understand the business value that organizations seek from Pen Tests.

-After reporting a security incident, organizations must check the vectors implemented to access compromised systems.
-With penetration tests, teams can recreate the attack chain and authenticate new security controls to stop similar attacks in the future.
+After reporting a security incident, organizations need to check the vectors implemented for gaining access to compromised systems.
+With penetration tests, teams are able to recreate the attack chain and authenticate new security controls to stop such similar attacks in the future.
 The equation is clear – Attack, Identify, Assess, and Report.

-Penetration tests establish the overall formula to enable organizations to determine the security threats and build resilience for Cybersecurity.
+Penetration tests establish the overall formula to enable organization to determine the security threats and build resilience for Cybersecurity.

-How do we determine the real-world effectiveness of Penetration testing?
+How do we determine the real-world effectiveness with Penetration testing?

-Penetration Tests help security testing teams determine the target and plan an attack to expose the vulnerabilities, similar to a real-life scenario.
-The point is that even with automation, human intervention is crucial, as even automated and well-secured networks could be vulnerable to a unique human thought and probing strategy.
+Penetration Tests help security testing teams to determine the target and plan an attack to expose the vulnerabilities, just similar to a real-life scenario.
+The point being that even with automation, human intervention is crucial, as even automated and well-secured networks could be vulnerable to a unique human thought and probing strategy.
 This will further enable teams to deal with real-world scenarios and attacks.
-Teams need to think out of box and conceptualize attacks on the networks, servers, and firewalls.
+It is important for teams to think out of box and conceptualize attacks on the networks, servers, and firewalls.

-In some scenarios, even 100% compliant organizations can be vulnerable in the real world if a skilled attack is executed effectively.
-Penetration tests equip organizations for multiple stabs against the same target, eventually gauging the impact.
+In some scenarios, even 100% compliant organizations can be vulnerable in the real world if a skilled attacked is executed effectively.
+Penetration tests equip organizations for multiple stabs against the same target and eventually gauge the impact.
 The tests can be implemented in various ways and by considering varying situations.
-There is no limitation on that front, making it practical for real-world scenarios.
+There is no limitation on that front and makes it effective for real-world scenarios.

 In Conclusion

 Gartner in its report mentions that by 2020, 40 percent of all managed security service (MSS) contracts will be bundled with other security services and broader IT outsourcing (ITO) projects, up from 20 percent today.
-CyberSecurity is a growing concern, and enterprises are looking at feasible and agile ways to deal with diverse vulnerabilities and threats.
-Nevertheless, processes such as pen testing help enterprises detect threats internally as well as externally across varying scenarios.
+CyberSecurity is definitely a growing concern and enterprises are looking at feasible and agile ways to deal with diverse vulnerabilities and threats.
+Nevertheless, processes such as Pen testing help enterprises to detect the threats internally as well as externally across varying scenarios.

-With Security Testing Center of Excellence (CoE), Cigniti offers end-to-end security testing services, including Network Penetration Testing, SCADA Network Vulnerability Assessment and Penetration Testing, Web Application Penetration Testing, Wireless Network Assessment, and Penetration Testing.
-Connect with over 100 security testing professionals with certifications such as Certified Ethical Hacker (CEH) and Certified Security Analyst (CSA).
+With Security Testing Center of Excellence (CoE), Cigniti offers end-to-end security testing services including Network Penetration Testing, SCADA Network Vulnerability Assessment and Penetration Testing, Web Application Penetration Testing, Wireless Network Assessment and Penetration Testing.
+Connect with over 100 security testing professionals who hold certifications such as Certified Ethical Hacker (CEH) and Certified Security Analyst (CSA).

 Author